yashpatel7025/django_project_CICD_automation-using-github_actions-jenkins-ansible-azure_cloud/README.md

 #### Step3 : Build Phase using Jenkins(CD)

-- As soon as codes gets pushed to our repository, github will notify our ***jenkins server(master server in Azure Cloud)*** about push event through webhook
+- As soon as codes gets pushed to repository, github will notify ***jenkins server(master server in Azure Cloud)*** about push event through webhook
 - jenkins will trigger ***build job*** defined in its server
 - Django Code base will be cloned/pulled to jenkins workspace